telerik/kendo-ui-core/docs/controls/editors/editor/working-with-selection.md

       editor.selectRange(range);
     </script>

-Notice that the second parameter of the `setStart` and `setEnd` methods work differently with the `Element` and `Text` nodes.
-For `Text` nodes the range boundary is set between the characters of the node: 0 means "before all characters", 1 means "between the first and the second character".
-For `Element` nodes the range boundary is set between the child nodes: 0 means "at the start of the element", and `element.childNodes.length` means "after all children".
+Note that the second parameter of the `setStart` and `setEnd` methods works differently with the `Element` and `Text` nodes.

+For the `Text` nodes, the range boundary is set between the characters of the node
+* `0` means "before all characters".
+* `1` means "between the first and the second character".

+For the `Element` nodes, the range boundary is set between the child nodes:
+* `0` means "at the start of the element".
+* `element.childNodes.length` means "after all children".

-For more information, see the [in-depth tutorial on `Range` objects on Quirksmode](http://www.quirksmode.org/dom/range_intro.html).
+For more information, refer to the [tutorial on `Range` objects on Quirksmode](http://www.quirksmode.org/dom/range_intro.html).

 ## See Also